 The Student Services office, located on the second floor of the L. R. McDonald Administration Building on the A.P.
 White Campus in Columbia, is responsible for coordinating the following areas: admissions, athletics, student activities, career services, international students, student government, residence life, health and wellness center, intramural activities, public safety and security, student health, public relations, Upward Bound, and student publications.
-The respective office locations and extension numbers for the staff member responsible for each area may be found in The Student Handbook.
+Each department has a staff member responsible for day-to-day operations.
+Their respective office locations and extension numbers may be found in The Student Handbook.